 The best place to stay is as near to the village as possible for your budget and situation.
 During peak times in Whistler, you’ll be really glad you can walk between attractions, to restaurants, and to the village.
 Parking can be a really pain.

 If you haven’t tried Airbnb yet, there are great options from Superhosts that have a more comfortable, feel-at-home, experience than a hotel.
-(As an Airbnb Associate, I earn when you book through this link.)

 The Pan Pacific Whistler Mountainside resort is a great option for being in the thick of things, though it’s quite expensive.
 For a more affordable option, try the Crystal Lodge Hotel or the Westin Resort & Spa Whistler.